 - Gather your personal belongings if it is safe to do so.
 (Reminder: take prescription medications out with you if possible; it may be hours before you are allowed back in the building.)

 - Exit the building through the closest exit.
 DO NOT use the elevator.

 - All personnel should be familiar with exit paths for their areas.
 Refer to your floor plan and be familiar with the shortest path possible and a secondary exit.

 - Proceed in an orderly manner as quickly as possible to the nearest exit and then to the designated rally point.
 Be alert for individuals with disabilities or injuries who may need assistance.
 However, under no circumstances should an individual risk or jeopardize his or her personal safety attempting to rescue another person.
 All occupants who are physically incapable of exiting the building without assistance should go to the nearest stair tower or area of refuge and await rescue.
 Notify the building proctor or responding emergency personnel of any known individual that may be unable to independently exit the building.

 - Stay at the designated rally point until you are instructed to leave.
 This way an accurate head count can be taken.
 Faculty and lab assistants are responsible for the students.
 Keep streets, fire lanes, hydrant areas and walkways clear for emergency vehicles and personnel.

-- Upon arrival of CSUPD police or other first responders dependent on the location of the emergency, the proctor will assist them as requested or directed.
-Poudre Fire Authority staff or the Colorado State University police will clear the building, checking elevators, areas for the physically disabled and laboratory areas.
+- Upon arrival of CSUPD police or other first responders dependent on the location of the emergency, the proctor will assist them in as requested or directed.
+Poudre Fire Authority staff or Colorado State University police will clear the building, checking elevators, areas for the physically disabled and laboratory areas.

 - Evacuate as instructed in emergency announcement.

 - Leave by vehicle unless instructed otherwise.

-- Do not return to campus until instructions are received saying it is safe.
+- Do not return to the area until instructions are received saying it is safe.

-- Move to designated campus rally points if unable to go home or if you are instructed to do so.
+- Move to designated rally points if unable to go home or if you are instructed to do so.